proinsias/proinsias.github.io/_posts/2018/2018-09-27-Git-Checkout-grab-a-single-file-from-a-stash.md

 ---
 layout: single
-title: 'Git: Grab A Single File From A Stash'
+title: "Git: Grab A Single File From A Stash"
 excerpt: Using the checkout command
 date: 2018-09-27 10:14
 last_modified_at: 2023-05-01 17:51:14